 I’ve take a little time to share my favorite homeschool curriculum with you.
 I hope you find some treasures!

-Did y’all know over the years, I’ve reviewed well over 100 homeschooling products?
+Did you know over the years, I’ve reviewed well over 100 homeschooling products?
 Yep.
 Am I trying to impress you?
 Nope.
 But, I’ve seen and used some of the most well-known and well-respected curriculum out there.

-Did y’all know I write homeschool curriculum?
+Did you know I write homeschool curriculum?
 Yep.
 What’s my point?
 In some cases, I’ve seen gaps in homeschooling curriculum that needed to be filled OR found exciting ways of learning that I just had to share.